The near perfect resemblance between

 UV index

-The average daily maximum UV index in February in Montevideo is 11.
-A UV Index reading of 11, and higher, represents an ultimate health vulnerability from unprotected exposure to Sun's UV rays for the average person.
+In Montevideo, the average daily maximum UV index in February is 11.
+A UV Index of 11, and more, symbolizes an extreme threat to health from exposure to the Sun's UV radiation for the ordinary person.

-Note: In February, a daily maximum UV index of 11 leads to the following instructions:
+Note: A daily maximum UV index of 11 in February translates into the following instructions: